TierTheTora/fexpl/README.md

 ### FEATURES
   - Renaming files with f12
   - Deleting files with del
-  - Creating files with '+'
+  - Creating files with ':new <fname>'
+  - Change directory with ':goto <dir>'
+  - Copy file directory with 'c'
   - Opening files with `xdg-open`
 ### COMPILE
   `gcc -o main main.c -lncursesw`